 - ‘Right of vehicle recovery’ – this is the right the insurance company reserves to recover the amount from the insured if the insurance company has to pay a claim because of the RTA, which would not typically be covered by the policy.

 - Driving other vehicles – this cover permits the policyholder to drive cars owned by other individuals.
 However, this cover will be restricted to third-party cover only.

 A summary of the typical information you would expect to find in your motor insurance documentation.

-- A car insurance booklet, this will contain terms and conditions relating to the level of cover.
+- A car insurance booklet will contain terms and conditions relating to the level of cover.

-- The policy booklet, this will contain a glossary of terms and insurance-related definitions.
-It will also outline the criteria for excess limits, territories, market value, certificate of insurance etc.
+- The policy booklet will contain a glossary of terms and insurance-related definitions.
+It will also outline the criteria for excess limits, territories, market value, certificate of insurance, etc.

 - The general conditions section should contain information regarding what the policy covers and what to do if there is a change to your personal information, such as a change of address, employment, car or other important information.

 - There will also be a section for exclusions; this sets out a list of items that are not covered.
 These exemptions may include if the vehicle is being used for activities not shown on the certificate, if you are driving despite being disqualified, if the car is used to tow a caravan or trailer without adequate cover, etc.

 - The conditions for loss or damage section will outline the conditions for loss or damage, what the insurer will pay for and what is involved if there is a loss or damage to the vehicle.